 A wheelchair may be checked out from the Circulation desk on the main floor.
 You will need to provide a photo ID and provide contact information at the time of check out.
 The Access Services staff will be on hand to assist you if needed.

 Questions and Suggestions

-If you wish further information or have suggestions concerning services to library users who have disabilities, please contact Barb Weeg, Rod Library Disabilities Services Coordinator (in the Reference and Instructional Services Department, 273-2838).
+If you wish further information or have suggestions concerning services to library users who have disabilities, please contact Barb Weeg, Rod Library Disabilities Services Coordinator (at the Learning and Research Division, 273-2838).

 The Rod Library maintains ongoing cooperation and coordination with UNI Student Disability Services (273-2677) and Faculty/Staff Disability Services (273-6164) for the benefit of library users with disabilities.